 The Dutch tax authority has issued a number of assessments on various issues across the years 2003-2016 in relation to various intra-group transactions.
-The assessments amount to an aggregate net liability across these periods of £1,146 million covering tax, interest and penalties.
+The assessments amount to an aggregate net potential liability across these periods of £1,221 million covering tax, interest and penalties.
 The Group has appealed against the assessments in full.
+The case is being dealt with in two separate trials.
+The first trial deals with assessments for periods from 2008-2013 (with an aggregate potential net liability of £285 million).
+A separate trial will cover the periods from 2014-2016 (with an aggregate potential net liability of £936 million).
+In relation to the periods from 2008-2013 at an initial trial, the District Court of North Holland issued judgments on 17 October 2022, resulting in findings against the Group on a number of issues.
+All these judgments have been appealed to the High Court.